 1. ROM and solemnisation

 These two considerations usually come together when searching for a wedding venue.
 On some occasions, the price of the venue rental and catering services are billed separately.
-But this still largely depends on your choice of venue.
-Sometimes, certain venues may provide packages that are inclusive of the rental and catering cost.
+However, most venues provide packages that are inclusive of the rental and catering cost.

 What’s a wedding without music and dancing?
 While some couples may decide to get their friends to help out in this area, couples consider hiring a professional band, emcee, or classic music ensemble, if the wedding budget allows for it.

 Having an entertainment factor in your wedding is a great way to break up the formalities and keep your guests engaged in the occasion.
 Rates for wedding live bands usually range from S$1000 – S$2500, depending on who you engage and how big the entourage is.

 To give you a rough overview of how much you’ll be needing for the big day, here’s a breakdown of the total cost of an average wedding from major wedding expenses to miscellaneous items:

 4 ways to save money on your big day

 If that seems like a big price to pay, here are 4 simple ways you can save money for your wedding.

 1. Pick an off-season date for your wedding

 In Singapore, weddings held on the weekends tend to cost more than a weekday celebration.
 Months like March, May, June, July, September, November and December are also among the most popular months for marriage in the country, so you might want to steer clear of these dates unless you can afford it.